-Plantar fasciitis is a pain felt on the heel of the foot, a condition that results when the plantar fascia is damaged or distressed.
+Heel Pain (or commonly known as Plantar fasciitis) is a pain felt on the heel of the foot, a condition that results when the plantar fascia is damaged or distressed.

 This condition is majorly witnessed in people who spend extended periods standing, those suffering from obesity, and runners.
 The extreme pressure exerted on the plantar fascia causes the ligament to tear, which causes the pain.

 Living with plantar fasciitis can be demoralizing since you have to walk with caution in a bid to avoid aggravating the injury.
-You can make things much better by seeking medical help to ease the pain, or get rid of it altogether.
+Let us help you to understand this condition further and simple ways you can take to get you on the road to recovery.

 Home Slippers (Do Not Go Barefoot)